boostorg/cobalt/readme.md

 # boost.promise

-*proof of concept*.
+*first draft*.

-This library provides a set of easy to use.
+This library provides a set of easy to use coroutine primitives & utilities.

 The assumptions are: